Sore Hip Flexor

 3 Dimensional Core Stability Exercises

 The human body is designed to work in 3 dimensions, sagittal, transverse and frontal.
-3-dimensional core stability exercises target the muscles in all planes leading to an increased strength, more stability and reduced risk of injury.
+3-dimensional core stability exercises target the muscles in all planes leading to increased strength, more stability and reduced risk of injury.

 Proper functioning of hip flexor muscles is not only essential to prevent pain, but for the overall body wellness.
 When the muscles function well, you will be able to perform at peak, lose the unwanted body fat, maximize your workout routines, gain strength faster and improve your sexual health.